-Based on The Australian National Physical Activity and Sedentary Guidelines, here are the latest recommendations:
+Based on The Australian National Physical Activity and Sedentary Guidelines, their 2019 recommendations:

 - For kids under 2 years of age, the standard is zero screen time; that’s right – none – zilch.
 This includes exposure to all types of media, like TV, electronic devices, DVDs, computers and video gaming.

 - For kids 2-5 years of age, the standard is less than 1 hour of screen time per day.
 Same as above – that means only 60 minutes of exposure to all media types.

 - For kids 5-17 years of age, the standard is less than 2 hours of screen time per day.
 Again, the same parameters as above apply.